azret/llm.cs/README.md

 ## notes

 The C#/CPU port is numerically identical to the C/CPU version.
+I'm currently porting the CUDA version which should be as fast as the original C/CUDA ✌️

 ## branches